 Confederate Brigadier General

 For the rest of the war, Watie’s Cherokees operated primarily as irregular cavalry, ambushing trains, steamships, and Union cavalry in Indian Territory.
-On July 1-2, 1863, Watie’s forces led a successful raid on Cabin Creek.
+On July 1-2, 1863, Watie’s forces led a raid on Cabin Creek in what is now Oklahoma.
 The following year, on May 10, 1864, the Confederate government commissioned Watie as a brigadier general in the Rebel army.
 Later that year, Watie’s soldiers captured the Union steamboat J. R. Williams on the Canadian River on June 15, 1864, and they carried out another successful raid on Cabin Creek on September 19, 1864.
 Each of those incidents resulted in the capture of large stores of Federal commissary supplies and livestock, but they had little impact on the outcome of the war, which by then was winding down.

 As the word of these events reached the West, the leaders of the Five Nations of Southern Indians, which included Watie, convened a meeting at Camp Napoleon in late May.
 The objectives of the conclave were to establish a united front and to “authorize delegates to communicate with the proper military authorities of the United States for the purposes of effecting a cessation of hostilities.”
 On June 15, 1865, delegates attending a second meeting of the United Nations of the Indian Territory ratified the propositions established at the first meeting.